bxparks/rpn83p/USER_GUIDE.md

 - rational numbers
     - Not something that I have ever needed, so I probably will not want to spend my time implementing it.

-<a name="BugsAndLimitations"></a>
-## Bugs and Limitations

-- `PRIM` (isPrime) is quite slow, about as slow as a TI-BASIC program.
-    - Uses the TI-OS floating numbers and subroutines, which works pretty well for smallish integers.
-    - Can probably make this significantly faster by implementing the algorithm using native Z80 integer operations.
-    - (Need to write a `div(u32, u16) -> u32` function).
-- `PROB` and `COMB` arguments are limited to `< 256`
-    - Should be relatively easy to extend this to `< 2^16` or `<2^32`.
-- `GCD` and `LCM` functions are slow
-    - Could be made significantly faster.
-- Too many digits when using `BASE 2`
-    - A single line in the RPN83P app can display 14 digits.
-    - A 32-bit integer in base 2 requires 32 digits, so the display will often overflow when using base 2.
-- `UNIT` conversions
-    - several places assume US customary units (e.g. US gallons) instead of British or Canadian imperial units
-    - it'd be nice to support both types, if we can make the menu labels self-documenting and distinctive